Cray-HPE/docs-csm/operations/power_management/Power_On_and_Start_the_Management_Kubernetes_Cluster.md

     - ncn-w003

-    Are the above NCN groupings correct? [yes,no] yes
+    Are the above NCN groupings correct? [yes,no] yes Executing step: Ensure containerd is running and enabled on all Kubernetes NCNs.
+    Executing step: Ensure etcd is running and enabled on all Kubernetes manager NCNs.
+    Executing step: Start and enable kubelet on all Kubernetes NCNs.
+    Waiting up to 300 seconds for the Kubernetes API to become available The Kubernetes API is currently unreachable.
+    Kubernetes API is available
     ```

     The `sat bootsys boot` command may fail with a message like the following: